dsccommunity/dsccommunity.org/content/guidelines/administration.md

 #### Create GitHub organization Team

+##### Repository Maintainer Team

-Each repository that is created in a DSC Community GitHub organization should have atleast one team for maintainers.
+Each repository that is created in a DSC Community GitHub organization should have at least one team for maintainers.
+This team should be a child team of the GitHub organization team _Maintainers_.

 1. Browse to https://github.com/orgs/dsccommunity/teams/maintainers/teams.
 1. Click on _Add a team_.